TimeBreaker/MARL-resources-collection/README.md

 # MARL resources collection
 This is a collection of Multi-Agent Reinforcement Learning (MARL) Resources.
 The purpose of this repository is to give beginners a better understanding of MARL and accelerate the learning process.
-Note that some of the resources are written in Chinese and only important papers that have a lot of citations was listed.
+Note that some of the resources are written in Chinese and only important papers that have a lot of citations were listed.

-I will continually update this repository and I welcome suggestions.(missing important papers, missing important resources, invalid links, etc.) It's only a first draft so far, I'll add more resources in the next few months.
+I will continually update this repository and I welcome suggestions. (missing important papers, missing important resources, invalid links, etc.) It's only a first draft so far and I'll add more resources in the next few months.

 This repository is not for commercial purposes.